dzhavat/dzhavat.github.io/_posts/posts/2020-07-17-what-to-include-in-the-next-version-of-css-flexbox-cheatsheet.md

 category: posts
 ---

 My [“CSS Flexbox Cheatsheet”](https://marketplace.visualstudio.com/items?itemName=dzhavat.css-flexbox-cheatsheet) VS Code extension is slowly reaching 20k installs!
 I celebrated the [10k install]({{ site.baseurl }}{% post_url posts/2020-03-08-css-flexbox-cheatsheet-vscode-extension-hit-10k-installs %}) just four months ago.
 That is absolutely incredible!
 I’ve never imagined one of my extensions will appeal to so many people.
-Thanks to every one of them who’s tried it. ❤
+Thanks to every one of them. ❤

 Now with this new milestone just around the corner, I’m asking myself what is next?
 How can I make the extension even better and more useful?